 Your doctor may suggest making lifestyle changes, including “stress reduction, good sleep hygiene, identifying and avoiding triggers, adding aerobic exercise, and possibly adding supplements,” says Dr. Crystal.

-Some natural headache treatments might give you some relief, so make sure to ask your doctor if any alternative migraine treatments or common home remedies for headaches (such as magnesium supplements, caffeine, or ginger) are worth a try.
+Some natural headache treatments might give you some relief, so make sure to ask your doctor if any alternative migraine treatments or common home remedies for headaches (such as supplements, caffeine, or ginger) are worth a try.

 “Migraines didn’t begin overnight, and they likely won’t be fixed overnight either,” says Dr. Crystal, and the same holds true for other types of headaches.
 But, by communicating with your doctor, you can get an effective treatment plan that helps you handle your headaches and start to feel better.